go-bdd/gobdd/docs/parameter-types.md

 	s.AddParameterTypes(`{text}`, []string{`"([\d\w\-\s]+)"`, `'([\d\w\-\s]+)'`})
 ```

 The first argument accepts the parameter types.
-As the second parameter provide list of regular expresion that should replace the parameter.
+As the second parameter provides list of regular expressions that should replace the parameter.